 It sounds a lot simpler than the formula above, and if you are good at math formula substitutions, you can actually show this will result in exactly the same number.
 The difference is that it involves a number we don’t have in our data: the “sum of positions”.
-But that is easy enough to calculate; since the avg position is the (sum of positions)/impressions, then:
+But that is easy enough to calculate; since the avg position is (sum of positions)/impressions, then we know:

 sum of positions = avg position * impressions

-Believe it or not, we now have a really simple way to combine our average with a few simple steps:
+Believe it or not, we now have a really simple way to combine our average with a few simple steps in a spreadsheet: